Module: DatabaseCommandCounter

 Returns:

-• (Set)
+• (Set<String>)

-The commands that won’t be counted.
+The commands that won't be counted

-# File 'lib/middleware/database_middleware.rb', line 83
+# File 'lib/middleware/database_command_counter.rb', line 57

 def skip_commands